The Roots of Rooibos Tea

 I can say with the utmost confidence that almost every single person in South Africa has enjoyed a cup of hot, steamy rooibos tea.
 This naturally sweet, calming and caffeine-free herbal tea has won the hearts of us South Africans and many around the world too.

 What used to be a bush tea, brewed only by the early indigenous Khoisan people, has now become a widely appreciated tea for its delicious and nutritious properties.
-In celebration of National Rooibos Day, we take a look at the history behind South Africa’s most adored local tea.
+We take a look at the history behind South Africa’s most adored local tea.

 The Home of Rooibos Tea